dang-kevin/RA-Rotman/README.md

 # RA-Rotman
-Sample of my work as a Research Assistant at Rotman
+Sample of my work as a Research Assistant at the Rotmam School of Management